mchav/mchav.github.io/_posts/2025-09-11-an-introduction-to-program-synthesis.md

 In our mini Flash-Fill program, the specification will be I/O examples.

 #### Searching the space
-At is core, synthesis is a search problem.
-Several families of search exist;
+At its core, synthesis is a search problem.
+Several families of search exist:

 1. Enumerative search
 2. Constraint-guided search
-3. Heuristic / ML-guided search (nice upgrade later)
+3. Heuristic / ML-guided search

-We'll focus on the latter two is subsequent posts.
-For this post we'll a use simple, yet powerful, type of enumerative search.
+We'll focus on the latter two in subsequent posts.
+For this post we'll use a simple, yet powerful, type of enumerative search.

 ## Building Our Synthesiser